MettiFire/polimi_materials/README.md

-# polimi_materials
+# Polimi Materials

+This repository contains study notes, summaries, slides, and exam-related material
-Study notes and exam preparations for Computer Engineering courses at Politecnico di Milano.
-Most content is in Italian 🇮🇹
+from the **Bachelor’s Degree in Computer Engineering** at Politecnico di Milano.

+Most of the content comes from my third year, but you can also find useful material
+from first- and second-year courses.

+⚠️ Disclaimer:
+- Not all the material is my own work: you may find some **slides** and **exam texts** from Polimi.
+- These resources are shared only for educational purposes.
+- I apologize in advance if you occasionally stumble upon doodles or funny comments in my notes ahaha 😅

+📌 Most of the content is in **Italian**, since the courses were mainly taught in Italian.